 Target identification does as the name suggests, which is to help detectorists distinguish the accurate identity of their target.
 For instance, target identification can help users distinguish between coins like quarters, nickels, pennies and dimes.

-Why Opt For Metal Detecting?
+Why Try Metal Detecting?

 Those who aren’t familiar with the concept would normally ask themselves the question: “why do people find metal detecting fun?”

 The average metal detectorist can’t even answer that question so easily as there’s so much to love surrounding this endeavor.
-What’s more, is that metal detecting enthusiasts have a variety of reasons as to why they engage in this activity.
+What’s more, is that enthusiasts have a variety of reasons as to why they engage in this activity.
 Some of the more common reasons among them include:

 - The thrill of seeking out lost or buried items that have never seen the light of day in over a hundred years or so.